Dolores O'Riordan: Influences

 O'Riordan's deeply religious mother had a strong influence on her musical development, introducing her to Elvis Presley at an early age.
 O'Riordan's Catholic education and experience playing the church organ also introduced her to classical church music genres such as Gregorian chant, which she described as having "great melodies."
 (Note: O'Riordan said in 2001 "One of the most amazing experiences of my life was to go into a monastery and see monks coming out at 6am and start chanting.
 I used to go to monasteries to get away from the whole world and all the crap that comes from teenage pressures".)
 Months before she died, O'Riordan tested the resonance and the acoustics of the Glenstal Abbey church in Ireland to sing there.
 O'Riordan stated that this apprenticeship by this detachment of the world in a raw and devoted setting influenced a lot of her development as an artist and as a musician.

 She referred to Presley and John Lennon as particularly large influences during her early years.
 Other early influences include Frank Sinatra, Jim Reeves and Bing Crosby.
 In her teenage years, O'Riordan spent much of her time with her brothers who listened to heavy metal music, while being equally passionate about rock and Gaelic folk music.

-When she had reached the age of 16, O'Riordan had started listening to the Smiths, the Cure, R.E.M., Depeche Mode, which constituted her primary musical influences.
+When she had reached the age of 16, O'Riordan had started listening to the Smiths, the Cure, R.E.M., and Depeche Mode, which constituted her primary musical influences.
 She had also been influenced by the Kinks, Magazine, Siouxsie and the Banshees, and New Order.

 She credited Johnny McEvoy's song "The Old Bog Road" as one of the most beautiful old Irish songs and praised the Pogues' songs.
 She made a reference to Ireland's most famous poet, William Butler Yeats.
 O'Riordan stated of the grunge decade; "creatively it was a really great time", mentioning Pearl Jam, Blind Melon and Nirvana.
 She wrote the song "I'm Still Remembering" six months after the death of Nirvana frontman Kurt Cobain.
 In 2009, talking about her three favourite albums, O'Riordan mentioned the Smiths' album The Smiths, Depeche Mode's album Violator, and the original soundtrack of the film The Mission.
 Her other musical influences include Morrissey, Led Zeppelin, also Metallica, and James Hetfield whom she met in 1995.
 She drew her influences from everyday life, events that occurred in the world, or her friendly and romantic relationships.
-Her yodeling signature came from listening to his father singing that way: she also cited female rock singers "like Sinéad O'Connor and Siouxsie Sioux".
+Her yodeling signature came from listening to her father singing that way: she also cited female rock singers "like Sinéad O'Connor and Siouxsie Sioux".
 O'Riordan realized that "it was something that could work into The Cranberries' format because a lot of that was used in religious Irish music".